metomi/metomi-vms/README.md

 To try this out, you can follow the [Rose Brief Tour](http://metomi.github.io/rose/doc/rose-rug-brief-tour.html).
 You can also try out all the other tutorials in the [Rose User Guide](http://metomi.github.io/rose/doc/rose.html).

-To shutdown the VM you can either use the menu item available in the top right hand corner of the Linux desktop or you can issue the command `vagrant halt` from the command window where you launched the VM.
+To shutdown the VM you can either use the menu item available in the bottom right hand corner of the Linux desktop or you can issue the command `vagrant halt` from the command window where you launched the VM.

 Note that the desktop environment is configured to use a UK keyboard.
 If you need to change this, take a look at how this is configured in the file `install-desktop.sh`.